A fast and precise methodology to search for and analyse strongly lensed gravitational-wave events: The conditioned evidence

 Defining the relative magnification between images $\mu_{\rm rel}$, the relative time delay between images $t_{21}$, and the relative Morse factor between images $n_{21}= n_2-n_1$, the conditioned evidence

-where $\Phi=\{\mu_{\rm rel}, t_{21}, n_{21}\}$ are the relative image properties and $\Theta$ are the effective parameters which absorb the lensing magnification into an observed luminosity distance and the lensing time delay into an observed coalescence time (see Eq.~(\ref{eq:effective_params})).
-That is, the usual prior in the evaluation of the second event has been replaced by the posterior of the first event $p(\Theta, n_1|d_1)$.
-The first event is fully described by $\Theta_1=\{\Theta, n_1\}$.
+where $\mathbf{\Phi}=\{\mu_{\rm rel}, t_{21}, n_{21}\}$ are the relative image properties and $\mathbf{\Theta}$ are the effective parameters which absorb the lensing magnification into an observed luminosity distance and the lensing time delay into an observed coalescence time (see Eq.~(\ref{eq:effective_params})) and includes also the Morse factor of the first image $n_1$.
+That is, the usual prior in the evaluation of the second event has been replaced by the posterior of the first event $p(\mathbf{\Theta}|d_1)$ and the first event is fully described by $\mathbf{\Theta}$.
 The second event can be related to the first event through the difference in the image properties

 In terms of the conditioned evidence, the coherence ratio

 Thus, instead of evaluating the full joint evidence, we can evaluate the conditioned evidence and the individual evidences to obtain the coherence ratio.